mdn/content/files/en-us/web/accessibility/understanding_colors_and_luminance/index.md

 ## Color perception

-When _perceiving_ colors, not all colors are created equal: Our eyes are tuned to perceive specific colors, red, blue, and green, but we do not perceive these colors with equal strength.
-According to the article, [Hypersensitive cones](http://hyperphysics.phy-astr.gsu.edu/hbase/vision/colcon.html), the authors note that "By population, about 64% of the cones are red-sensitive, about 32% green sensitive, and about 2% are blue sensitive."
+When _perceiving_ colors, not all colors are created equal: Our [eyes](https://www.verywellhealth.com/eye-cones-5088699) are tuned to perceive specific colors, red, blue, and green, but we do not perceive these colors with equal strength.
+The [minority of cones are blue-sensitive](https://www.aao.org/eye-health/anatomy/cones).
+About 60% of cones are red-sensitive, 30% green sensitive, and about 10% are blue sensitive.
 Surprisingly, although blue-sensitive cones typically make up the fewest cones, they are also the most _sensitive_ to color.

 Put another way, as humans, blue is perceived differently than other colors for multiple reasons.
-First, because the blue cones are the most sensitive of the three; second, we have fewer blue cones than red or green; and third, it so happens that these blue-sensitive cones tend to be located at the rims of our eyeballs, away from the center ([fovea centralis](http://hyperphysics.phy-astr.gsu.edu/hbase/vision/retina.html#c2)) of the back of the eyeball, where the red and green cones tend to cluster.
+First, because the blue cones are the most sensitive of the three; second, we have fewer blue cones than red or green; and third, it so happens that these blue-sensitive cones tend to be located at the rims of our eyeballs, away from the center ([fovea centralis](https://en.wikipedia.org/wiki/Fovea_centralis)) of the back of the eyeball, where the red and green cones tend to cluster.

 There is software that takes advantage of that fact.
 Because we do not perceive blue as well as other colors, for example, some algorithms for compressing image sizes remove the parts of the image with "blue" more heavily than other parts.
 Television signals also use this fact to allocate less bandwidth to the yellow-blue part of their signal, thus saving bandwidth.